mckinseyacademy/mcka-theme/SetupNotes.md

 As the edX API starts to mature it becomes more desirable to develop the Apros product while hooked up to a real edX LMS system.

 This document explains how to achieve this in a development environment.
+For instructions on setting Apros inside edx-platform devstack virtual box see [Installing Apros inside devstack virtual box][devstack-apros-setup].

 The steps we'll follow are as follows:

 1. Setup edX Environment
 - Setup Apros Environment